Connected-Healthcare/connected_healthcare_ti/README.md

 - Under **Program** -> **Flash Images**
 - Give it the path to the **.elf** binary generated
   - NOTE: The **.elf** binary is generated under the `-B` output folder (in this case the **build** folder as we specified above)
+- Load the elf file first
+  - Verify checks the binary file loaded on the chip